Jesus Sacrifice Provides for More Than Salvation

 That single act pulled me from my depression, when I choose to let go of my expectations and trust God’s timing.

-Not giving our dream over to Jesus is like staying in an old dilapidated house beyond repair because it has memories and nostalgia.
+Not giving our dreams over to Jesus is like staying in an old dilapidated house beyond repair because it has memories and nostalgia.
 When God is saying I have this perfect house over here, and we can build better, happier memories.

 That’s the power of forgiveness, it can pull us from the depths of despair in one moment.